 Dragonflies (order Odonata) are divided into two distinct sub-orders, the Zygoptera or Damselflies and the Anisoptera or Dragonflies.

 You can find a description of these sub-orders on the "Damselflies" and "Dragonflies" pages.
 Each species that has been recorded in Great Britain and Ireland is described and illustrated on a separate page.
-The list below is your key to accessing these descriptions.
-Click on a species name to see the species description.
-There you will find photographs, and written description, details of habitat, distribution and status and notes about similar species.
+The gallery below is your key to accessing these descriptions.
+Click on an Image to see it at a higher resolution.
+Click on a species Name (common or scientific) to see the species description, more images, details of habitat, distribution & status, and notes about similar species.
+For some species a Management Fact File is attached, in PDF format.

 David Goddard (with help from Tim Beynon) has put together a guide for assistance with pronunciation of Latin names.